kopasetik/HiFiLiter/README.md

 As foreseen, it will be required that you use special tags/attributes for your article paragraphs and possibly incorporate some other light html/css/javascript.

 Ideally, will replace rangy/highlight plugin with homegrown solution

+*TARGETS*
+complete functionality for highlighting between paragraphs insert popovers push range location data for each selection to an array/object/json-file